httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Boolean values can be conveyed in Structured Fields.

-A Boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
+When serialised in a textual HTTP field, a Boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
 For example:

 ~~~ http-message
 Example-Boolean: ?1